medinapdr/archguard-llm/ai-agents/code-reviewer/system-prompt.md

   - A **detailed explanation** of why the change violates an existing pattern.
   - A **specific and actionable suggestion** for improvement.

-- If no issues are found, your response must follow this format: "## ✔️ <file_path>"
+- If no issues are found, always provide your response following this format: "## ✔️ <file_path>"

 - If any issue is found, always provide your response for each identified issue following the format below, without wrapping it in triple backticks (```):
   ```